microsoft/DeepSpeed/docs/_tutorials/curriculum-learning.md

 The first one is at [Megatron-DeepSpeed/tree/main/examples/curriculum_learning](https://github.com/microsoft/Megatron-DeepSpeed/tree/main/examples/curriculum_learning).
 This integration is based on a newer Megatron-LM fork, and only this curriculum learning example supports pipeline parallelism.
 However, currently (10/29/2021) we haven't verified ZeRO-2 and ZeRO-3 on this fork.
 Overall, we highly recommend you to use this example if your model does not require ZeRO-2/3.

 The second one is at [DeepSpeedExamples/Megatron-LM-v1.1.5-ZeRO3/curriculum_learning/](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM-v1.1.5-ZeRO3/curriculum_learning).
-This integration is based on a older Megatron-LM hard copy that we will eventually deprecate and this curriculum learning example does not support pipeline parallelism.
+This integration is based on an older Megatron-LM hard copy that we will eventually deprecate and this curriculum learning example does not support pipeline parallelism.
 We recommend you to ONLY use this example if your model requires ZeRO-2/3.

 Besides the additional DeepSpeed curriculum learning json configurations described above, there are some other necessary changes on the user side to integrate curriculum learning: